edgio-docs/edgio-docs/rest_api/openapi/description.md

 Get started with our latest APIs by performing the following steps:

 1. <a href="https://docs.edg.io/guides/develop/rest_api/authentication#administering-api-clients" target="_blank">Create an API client</a> for the desired application from the <a href="https://account.edgio.app/#/clients" target="_blank">Account dashboard (account.edgio.app)</a>.
 Grant the set of scope(s) required by the endpoint(s) with which it will interact.
-2. Use this client's ID and secret key to [generate a temporary access token](#section/Access-Tokens).
+2. Use this client's ID, secret key, and scopes to [generate a temporary access token](#section/Access-Tokens).
 3. Authorize your API requests by passing the temporary access token generated in the previous step through the `Authorization` request header.

 ```